Salma Hale

-Salma Hale (March 7, 1787 – November 19, 1866) was an American politician, author, editor, and a United States representative from New Hampshire.
+Salma Hale (March 7, 1787 – November 19, 1866) was an American politician, writer, editor, and a United States representative from New Hampshire.

 Early life

 Hale was born in Alstead, Cheshire County, New Hampshire.
 He became apprentice as a printer at the age of thirteen and in 1805 edited the Walpole Political Observatory.
 He was a student of law with Roger Vose, Samuel Dinsmoor, and Phineas Handerson.